CyberMyke/Photography-Full-Stack-Development-Showcase/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Increase your reach
-    text: >
+    text: |
-      A service that helps businesses to manage their social media accounts and posts.
+      A service is a live website which i have made a one-to-one replica.
     actions:
       - label: Get started
         url: /